 All Shooting Sports instructors must have current 4-H SESS training and certifications.

-Only 4-H certified SESS instructors may conduct a SESS activity in the specific discipline they are certified in.
+Only 4-H-certified SESS instructors may conduct a SESS activity in the specific discipline they are certified in.

-Instructors have the right to refuse any participant from an activity in the interest of safety for that participant and others in the program.
+Instructors have the right to refuse any participant from an activity, in the interest of safety for that participant and others in the program.

-4-H trained, and certified instructors MUST adhere to safety rules and regulations.
+4-H-trained-and-certified instructors MUST adhere to safety rules and regulations.

-National and State 4-H trained, and certified instructors conduct classes and programs in the following disciplines at the county level:
+National- and State-4-H-trained-and-certified instructors conduct classes and programs in the following disciplines at the county level:

 Rifle